 Hang out where designers hang out.

 Designers are a generous bunch.
 They’re always sharing and comparing their design ideas.
 You just need to know where to look.
-If you followed my tip #2, you’ll have a head start on industry trends.
-Armed with that information, explore the fresh designs on Awwwards, Behance, or read design agency case studies.
+Explore the fresh designs on Awwwards, Behance, or read design agency case studies.